 ARMA Models

-Autoregressive-moving-average models (ARMA) are mathematical models of autocorrelation in a time series.
-ARMA models are widely used in hydrology and were popularized by Box and Jenkins [1976] who elaborated an iterative method for choosing and estimating variables.
+Autoregressive-moving-average models (ARMA) are mathematical models based on the autocorrelation function of a given time series.
+ARMA models are widely used in hydrology and were popularized by Box and Jenkins [1976] who elaborated a comprehensive theoretical and practical development of time series models..
 There are several possible reasons for fitting ARMA models to data.
 ARMA modeling can contribute to understanding the physical system by revealing something about the physical process that builds persistence into the series.
 ARMA models can additionally be used to predict behavior of a time series from past values alone.
 Such a prediction can be used as a baseline to evaluate possible importance of other variables to the system.

 The model consists of two parts: an autoregressive (AR) part and a moving average (MA) part.
 The AR model expresses a time series as a linear function of its past values.
-The order of the AR model indicates how many lagged past values are included.
+The order of the AR model indicates how many lagged values are included.
 The moving average (MA) model is a form of ARMA model in which the time series is regarded as a moving average of a random shock.
 The model is usually then referred to as the ARMA(p,q) model where p is the order of the autoregressive part and q is the order of the moving average part.
-ARMA models in general, after choosing p and q, are fitted by least squares regression to find the values of the parameters which minimize the error term.
+ARMA models in general, after choosing p and q, are fitted by iterative procedure of a nonlinear least squares regression to find the values of the parameters which minimize the error term.
 The ARMA modeling process is commonly an iterative, trial and error process.
 Thus, it is necessary to use the least possible number of parameters that will adequately produce forecasted values with similar statics of the historical data [Dizon, 2010].

 ARMA is a methodology widely used to do predictions of all types, for economy as well as for the weather predictions.
 In any case, it is necessary to have a long historical data.
 In the literature ARMA is used to forecast rainfall with a full scale of time and space.
 This is an important reason to avoid the use of ARMA methods in this research.

-The ARMA modeling process is generally an iterative, trial and error process.
-Thus, it is necessary to use the least possible number of parameters that will adequately produce forecasted values with similar statistics of the historical data [Dizon, 2010].

 This principle was applied to this thesis or this model, at the same time the principle of parsimony to obtain results in the model with small possible error.

 Point Process Model

 Point Process is a type of random process for which any action consists of a set of isolated points in time or in space.
 The example more global in point process model is the Poisson Process that counts the number of events (storm) and the time that these events occurs in a given time interval,.
-Usually the time between each events development has a exponential distribution and the numbers of occurrences are independent of each event (storm).
+Usually the time between each events development has an exponential distribution and the numbers of occurrences are independent of each event (storm).